sonic-net/SONiC/doc/fips/SONiC-OpenSSL-FIPS-140-3-deployment.md

 The script will be automatically triggred when the DB FIPS config change detected by the [hostcfgd](https://github.com/sonic-net/sonic-buildimage/blob/master/src/sonic-host-services-data/debian/sonic-host-services-data.hostcfgd.service), so it does not need to run it manually again in the new images.

-### FIPS Enforce Mode
+### FIPS enable Mode
-It is required to reboot the SONiC device when changing the FIPS mode from the mode None/NoneEnforce to the mode Enforce, or from the mode Enforce to the mode None/NoneEnforce.
+It is required to reboot the SONiC device when changing the FIPS mode from the mode none-enforce to the enforce mode, or from the mode enforce to the mode none-enforce.
 When installing the SONiC image at the first time, or upgrading the SONiC image, the default FIPS option is disabled by default (see [ENABLE_FIPS](https://github.com/sonic-net/sonic-buildimage/blob/6ba5b84d980983312f779ad65cfc8c90b9674707/rules/config#L292)).
 You can override the option in the build time to set ENABLE_FIPS=y, so it is not required for an additional reboot, after you install or upgrade the SONiC OS.

-When you plan to enable the mode Enforce for all datacenters, you can build the SONiC with FIPS enabled by default, and set the configuration mode=Enforce for all devices.
+When you plan to enable the enforce mode for all datacenters, you can build the SONiC with FIPS enabled by default, and set the configuration enforce=true for all devices.

 ## SONiC FIPS State
 The SONiC FIPS state in the redis STATE_DB as below: